sdnfv/openNetVM/examples/NFD/udp_flood_mitigation/README.md

 UDP Flood Mitigation is translated from the `UDPFloodMitigationModel.txt` to C++ environment.
  <br>

-UDP Flood Mitigation identifies source IPs that send an anomalously higher number of UDP packets and uses the statistics to categorize each packet as either attack or benign.
+UDP Flood Mitigation identifies source IPs that send an anomalously higher number of UDP packets and uses the statistics (compared to threshold set by user.
+In this program, we set threshold 100.) to categorize each packet as either attack or benign.
 <br>